 Integrations with your current stack

-One thing I have deliberately avoided up to this point is listing integrations, partly because they only matter once you trust the capture.
-But tl;dv does not sit in isolation.
-It connects into existing stacks through native integrations, Zapier, APIs, and CRM field mapping, so meeting data can flow into the systems teams already use rather than becoming another silo.
+Integrations only matter once you trust the capture, which is why they come this far down. tl;dv connects into existing stacks through native integrations, Zapier, APIs and webhooks, so meeting data flows into the systems teams already use rather than becoming another silo.

 Language Support, Accuracy, and Trust